 The perils of managing your family’s frequent flyer accounts

-My brother did something awful recently that managed to frustrate the hell out of me.
+My brother did something awful recently that frustrated me.
 It’s not entirely his fault.
 As the Keeper of the Miles, I sometimes do a bad job of being transparent and explaining this hobby to my family.
 I’d rather just handle it all myself.
-Well, that practice bit me in the a** recently when I found out my brother is going on a trip to D.C.
-Very soon.
+Well, that practice bit me in the a** recently when I found out my brother is going on a trip to D.C. very soon.

-Is he driving there, because how come he hasn’t asked me about booking his ticket and hotel yet?
-It turns out he’s going to tour several med school campuses in the area and staying with different students.
-That explains the lack of hotel booking.
-But it turns out he also paid for his own ticket…using his Chase Ink Bold card!
+Is he driving there?
+If so, why hasn’t he asked me about booking his ticket and hotel yet?
+It turns out he’s going to tour several med school campuses in the area and stay with different students, which explains the lack of hotel booking.
+But he also paid for his own ticket using his Chase Ink Bold card!

 Anyway, this incident has made me reconsider the way I micro-manage everyone’s mileage accounts and credit cards.
 While I’ll continue to do it, I recognize the need for transparency.
 Otherwise, misunderstandings happen and people end up putting airfare charges on the wrong credit card.

-Going forward, I’m going to make an effort to explain the different rewards programs and what purpose each of them serves in my travel hacking strategy.
+Going forward, I’m going to make an effort to explain the different rewards programs and their purpose in my travel hacking strategy.
 This will hopefully prevent similar situations from happening in the future and make everyone feel more involved.

 Are you managing your family’s frequent flyer accounts?
 Have you ever had a similar situation come up because of a lack of transparency?